 How to Find, Collect, and Photograph Ladybugs

-Where and when to look for ladybugs: The best time to look will be early summer and when it isn't too dry.
-Prime season will vary according to your local climate.
-The best places to look will be on or around lush plant growth (especially if there are aphids).
-If you have access and permission, agricultural fields can make excellent collecting sites.
-Crops that are known to harbor many ladybugs include forage fields like alfalfa or clover and grains like wheat and corn before it gets too tall.
-Be sure to get permission from the grower first and make sure that the field has not been recently sprayed with chemicals.
-Other types of plants like wild flowers, weeds and even trees and shrubs can be home to many ladybugs too.
+Where and when to look for ladybugs: The best time will be early summer and when it isn't too dry.
+Peak season will vary according to your local climate.
+The best places to look will be in lush plant growth (especially if there are aphids).
+Agricultural fields can make excellent collecting sites.
+Crops that are known to harbor ladybugs include forage fields like alfalfa, clover, and grains like wheat and corn (before it gets too tall).
+Always get permission from the grower and make sure that the field has not been recently sprayed with chemicals.
+Check http://www.localharvest.org/ for an organic farm nearby.
+Wild flowers, weeds and even trees and shrubs can also be home to many ladybugs!

 How to Photograph Ladybugs We need an image of your ladybug for our files.
 You can always photograph the ladybugs on the plants where you find them.
 They won't wiggle as much if left undisturbed.
 But when working in groups collecting can be fun and be a great way to get a good look at your specimens!